-We publish feature articles on any number of topics and in a range of styles, including creative non-fiction articles, in-depth news stories, investigative journalism, personal essays, op-eds, travel writing, and photo-essays.
-Your query should clearly identify the direction you want to take with your article, the question you want to answer, or the point you want to argue.
+We publish feature articles on any number of topics and in a range of styles, including non-fiction articles, in-depth news stories, investigative journalism, personal essays, interviews, op-eds, and photo essays.
+Your pitch should clearly identify the direction you want to take with your article, the question you want to answer, or the point you want to argue.
 A good pitch will always outline the interviews the writer has done or intends to pursue for the story.

 In general, features should be less than 2,500 words.
 We will occasionally accept longer articles when the topic and the skill of the writer warrant it.

 Want to weigh in on an important issue from a new or controversial perspective?
-Our back page is reserved for thoughtful opinion pieces and well-aimed jabs that will challenge readers to see the world in new and interesting ways.
-Don’t assume that your audience will necessarily agree with you — always back up your assertions with well-researched facts and well-reasoned arguments
+Our back page is reserved for 700-800 word thoughtful opinion pieces and well-aimed jabs that will challenge readers to see the world in new and interesting ways.
+Don’t assume that your audience will necessarily agree with you — always back up your assertions with well-researched facts and well-reasoned arguments.

-We publish short (300-1,000 word) reviews of recent books, music, flims and other forms of political media.
+On our website, we publish short (300-1,000 word) reviews of recent books, music, films, and other forms of political media.
 Your review should give readers a clear sense of what to expect from the work and provide a brief critical appraisal of its merits.
 Please send pitches to our reviews editor: erin [at] briarpatchmagazine.com.

 We prioritize reviews of recently published material, small or independent publishers, and/or Canadian publications.
-We welcome unsolicited reviews, but if you query us first we’ll do what we can to arrange a complimentary review copy of the book/cd/film for you.
+We welcome unsolicited reviews, but if you pitch us first we’ll do what we can to arrange a complimentary review copy of the book/album/film for you.